 - Interviews - when all of the application materials have been received, two interviews will be scheduled.
 These will take place by phone, Skype, or in person.
 The first is an interview with an alumnus of the program and the second is with the degree director.
 You will then be notified as to acceptance.
 An additional interview with the commmittee may be required at the discretion of the degree director.

 Note: Applicants with less than the 3.0/4.0 GPA requirement will be required to submit an additional academic paper.
 Instructions will be supplied in the event this is necessary.

 NOTE: Army Chaplains who apply for admission to the program can take advantage of the following provisions to streamline the standard process:

 - The applicant’s last two Officer Efficiency Reports (OERs) can be submitted in lieu of the standard references

 - The applicant can submit a written sample from the Chaplain Captain Career Course (C4) work in lieu of the standard Essay

-If you have additional questions or need more information, please contact the Office of the Registrar and Admissions at 800.831.3011, ext.
-5451 or email@example.com.
+If you have any questions about applications or requirements, please contact the Office of the Registrar and Admissions at 1.800.831.3011, ext.
+5452 or email@example.com.